Baggy Droopy Eyelids

 Conditions associated with eye bags:

-- Blepharochalasis – uncommon combination of protruding skin folds of eyelids, severe thinning of lid skin, recurrent episodes of lid swelling and inflammation
+- Blepharochalasis – an uncommon combination of protruding skin folds of eyelids, severe thinning of lid skin, recurrent episodes of lid swelling and inflammation

 - Dermochalasis – extra skin